 Text of the U.S.-Egypt agreement is available on the Cultural Heritage Center website: https://eca.state.gov/cultural-heritage-center/cultural-property-advisory-committee/current-import-restrictions.

 Applications for projects that foster cooperation, build best practices, and engage communities through the following types of activities will be considered:

 - TRAINING: Build capacity of foreign law enforcement and cultural property managers to protect sites and objects.
 Examples include country-specific or regional workshops on investigation and interdiction techniques, effective record keeping, the role of the judiciary, increased communication between cultural sector and law enforcement authorities, and training for cultural heritage stewards.

-- INVENTORIES: Support the creation and/or maintenance of centralized, digital, and secure inventories of cultural objects and/or sites to better support resource allocation, aid in recovery in cases of theft, and promote public appreciation for cultural heritage preservation and protection.
+- INVENTORIES: Support the creation and/or maintenance of centralized, digital, and secure inventories of cultural objects and/or sites to better support resource allocation, aid in recovery in cases of theft, and promote public appreciation for cultural heritage protection.

 - SITE SECURITY AND PROTECTION: Support practical and sustainable measures to more effectively secure archaeological sites (on land or underwater), museums, libraries, archives, and other collecting institutions against looting, thefts, and vandalism.
 Examples include development of site security plans, installation of security systems, and training for guards and/or site stewards.